paras9o9/Suicidal-Ideation-Detection-using-Machine-Learning/CODEBOOK.md

 - Positive: "I just tried to kill myself but I’m too big of a pussy"
 - Negative: "I used to be suicidal but I'm okay now"
 - Negative: "How would you like to live?"
-- Negative: "Will i randomly commit suicide?"
+- Negative: "I’m so tired of this crap dude?"
-- Negative: "Why doesn't everyone want to die"
+- Negative: "Trying so hard to be a better partner"
-- Negative: "i'm so tired i just want to die"
+- Negative: "If one is ugly but doing good in life how can he date?"
-- Negative: "I don't want to be here anymore but I have to"
+- Negative: "Turning 26 and feels like i haven’t achieved anything…"
-- Negative: "Life has gone incredibly downhill since the last 1 month."
+- Negative: "I just want a slice of cake"
-- Negative: "Do you ever feel bad about yourself ?"
+- Negative: "Life is such a total joke."
 - Negative: "Aaj subh walk karne jana tha mujhe"
-- Negative: "I reported my boyfriend and I feel awful"
+- Negative: "I don’t wanna die"

 ### MH (Mental Health)
 **Definition**: Mental health discourse (symptoms, coping, support) without SI signals.